-NYC's seasonal holiday markets deliver a quintessential holiday shopping experience in the city, with massive outdoor fairs that unfold in scenic locales like Bryant Park, Union Square, and Columbus Circle (there's even a great indoor option at Grand Central Terminal, for those adverse to cold fingers and toes).
-Shoppers can browse an eclectic mix of boutique-style vendors, and refuel with seasonal food and drink.
-Here's everything you need to know about the four best holiday markets in Manhattan, so you can set out on the ultimate shopping spree for everyone on your list:
+New York City's annual holiday markets deliver a quintessential holiday shopping experience in the Big Apple.
+The massive outdoor fairs unfold in scenic locales like Bryant Park, Union Square, and Columbus Circle.
+There's even a great indoor option at Grand Central Terminal, for those averse to cold fingers and toes.
+Shoppers can browse an eclectic mix of boutique-style vendors and refuel with seasonal food and drink.

 01 of 04